awwx/arc-globals-in-table/README.md

             (eval e into)))))

-Similarly `bound`, `macex`, and `macex1` also needs to be moved into `arc.arc`, so that they know which global namespace to use.
+Similarly `bound`, `macex`, and `macex1` also needs to be moved into `arc.arc`, so that they know which globals value to use.

     (def bound (name)
       (isnt globals.name nil))